Kunle-xy/justRAGit/README.md

 The Retrieval-Augmented Generation (RAG) Project is designed to transform how we interact with document data, offering a streamlined approach to analyze, vectorize, and comprehend files using state-of-the-art technologies.
 At the heart of RAG is Weaviate, an AI-powered vector database that facilitates efficient document vectorization.
 The project leverages the Langchain framework for creating robust data pipelines and Streamlit for crafting interactive user interfaces.

-This solution aims to simplify the process of uploading, segmenting, storing, and analyzing PDF documents, allowing for seamless integration with Large Language Models (LLMs) and retrieval-augmented mechanisms.

 ## Key Features